 Your cover letter works with your CV to help an employer understand your skills, why you want the job, and why you are interested in working for them.
 It takes time and research to create a high quality cover letter, but once you know how to write a great one, you can market yourself effectively for any job.

 Start with the video here - Career Snapshot - Cover Letters to get an overview of how cover letters are structured then use the sections below and downloadable resources for further support.
-See our CVs and Cover Letters, and there are downloadable resources, including the Panopto recording of Welcome to Writing a Cover Letter.
+See our Guide to CVs and Cover Letters, and there are downloadable resources, including the Panopto recording of Welcome to Writing a Cover Letter.

 Cover Letter Tabs

 The purpose of the covering letter is to create a favourable impression in the recipient’s mind.
 It will be sent along with a CV, either in an application for an advertised vacancy or when making speculative applications enquiring about a possible job or work experience opportunities.

 Your covering letter should:

 - Fit easily onto one page of A4

 - Focus on the criteria from the opportunity advert or description

 - Be written clearly and succinctly to highlight the most relevant skills